Italian Communist Party: Dissolution

 Achille Occhetto became general secretary of the PCI in 1988.
 At a 1989 conference in a working-class section of Bologna, Occhetto stunned the party faithful with a speech heralding the Revolutions of 1989, a move now referred to in Italian politics as the svolta della Bolognina (Bolognina turning point).
 The collapse of the Communist governments in the Eastern Europe led Occhetto to conclude that the era of Eurocommunism was over.
-Under his leadership, the PCI dissolved and refounded itself as the Democratic Party of the Left, which branded itself as a progressive left-wing and democratic socialist party.
+Under his leadership, the PCI dissolved and refounded itself as the Democratic Party of the Left, which branded itself as a progressive left-wing and democratic-socialist party.
 A third of the PCI membership, led by Armando Cossutta, refused to join the PDS, and instead seceded to form the Communist Refoundation Party.

+The Democratic Party of the Left includes both those who were in favor of dissolving the Communist Party and those Ingraiani who, despite being opposed to it, preferred to remain in the party.
+The latter would go on to form the internal left wing of the Democratic Party of the Left: Fausto Bertinotti and Luciana Castellina (who would later join Rifondazione Comunista), Aldo Tortorella, Gavino Angius, Fulvia Bandoli, Gloria Buffo, Vincenzo Vita and Giacomo Princigalli.

 Popular support

 In all its history, the PCI was particularly strong in Central Italy, in the Red Regions of Emilia-Romagna, Marche, Tuscany, and Umbria, as well as in the industrialised cities of Northern Italy.
 The party's municipal showcase was Bologna, which was held continuously by the PCI from 1945 onwards.
 Amongst other measures, the local PCI administration tackled urban problems with successful programmes of health for the elderly, nursery education and traffic reform, while also undertaking initiatives in housing and school meal provisions.

 Communist administrations at a local level helped to aid new businesses while also introducing innovative social reforms.
 From 1946 to 1956, the Communist city council built 31 nursery schools, 896 flats, and 9 schools.
 Health care improved substantially, street lighting was installed, new drains and municipal launderettes were built and 8,000 children received subsidised school meals.
 In 1972, the then-mayor of Bologna, Renato Zangheri, introduced a new and innovative traffic plan with strict limitations for private vehicles and a renewed concentration on cheap public transport.
 Bologna's social services continued to expand throughout the early and mid-1970s.
 The city centre was restored, centres for the mentally sick were instituted to help those who had been released from recently closed psychiatric hospitals, handicapped persons were offered training and found suitable jobs, afternoon activities for schoolchildren were made less mindless than the traditional doposcuola (after-school activities), and school programming for the whole day helped working parents.

-The electoral results of the PCI in general (Chamber of Deputies) and European Parliament elections since 1946 are shown in the chart above.
+The electoral results of the PCI in the general (Chamber of Deputies) elections since 1946 are shown in the chart above.